This post may contain affiliate links, see my Privacy Policy and Disclosure Statement

 I have recently started making my own bitters.
 However, I've used Bittermen's Scarborough Savory Herbal Bitters and love them!
 Alternatively, they're optional, and you can omit!

-Easy Moroccan Preserved Lemon Yogurt Sauce with Fresh Herbs is an amazing base layer for these Beet and Gin Cured Salmon finger sandwiches!
+Easy Moroccan Preserved Lemon Yogurt Sauce with Fresh Herbs with Fresh Herbs is an amazing base layer for these Beet and Gin Cured Salmon finger sandwiches!

 I sent hubby for dense, square rye bread (you know the type?).
 He couldn't find, and brought home standard rye.
 I used a biscuit cutter to cut rounds, brushed them with butter, and pressed them in my waffle iron.
 We loved them!
 Be creative!